Zestfor

 Leader guiding a team in discussion, representing leading from the front

-What Does Leading from the Front Mean?
+What Leading from the Front Actually Means

 Leading from the front means demonstrating leadership by taking an active, visible role in what you’re directing others to do.
 This leadership style involves going first, showing how tasks should be accomplished, and setting standards through personal example.